ProFormA/proformaxml/Whitepaper.md

 Both, combine-ref and test-ref elements, specifiy a weight that is multiplied to the sub result value of the pointed-at node when flowing into the accumulator function (sum, min, or max).
 When calculating the accumulated result for the pointing-from node, the score of the pointed-at node is multiplied by the weight.
 If no weight is present, the score of the pointed-to node is multiplied by 1.

-A special feature for the test-ref element are the displaytitle, description and internal-description elements.
+A special feature for the test-ref element are the title, description and internal-description elements.
 These override the title or descriptions of the pointed-at test element.
 This can be used especially when pointing to sub test results.

 A last important element of a child reference (test-ref or combine-ref) are so-called nullify conditions, that are described in the following section.